ensdomains/docs/ens-improvement-proposals/ensip-xx-ccip-metadata.md

 interface OffChainResolver {
     /** @dev Returns the owner of the resolver on L2
      * @param node
-     * @return owner gives space for longer address on non-evm chains.
-     */
-    owner(bytes32 node) returns (bytes32 owner);
+     * @return owner in bytes32 instead of address to cater for non EVM based owner information */ owner(bytes32 node) returns (bytes32 owner);